ashwinvis/pyconse2019/cfp/bio.md

 # About Me
-Ph.D. in Engineering Mechanics from KTH, Stockholm and post-doctoral researcher at MISU, Stockholm University.
-I have five years of experience as a core developer for an open-source research project, FluidDyn and I have contributed to Pythran and Transonic which are relevant to this talk.
+Ph.D. in Engineering Mechanics from KTH and post-doctoral researcher at Stockholm University.
+5+ experience as a research software developer and contributor to various open-source projects.

 ## Articles
 * FluidDyn: a Python open-source framework for research and teaching in fluid dynamics. http://openresearchsoftware.metajnl.com/articles/10.5334/jors.237/